Jeff-Kalbeni/DCIT_205_IA/README.md

 # DCIT_205_IA
-# My Unoffiial Computer Science Department website.
+# My Unofficial Computer Science Department website.

 Introduction:
 Welcome to the unofficial University of Ghana Computer Science Department website!
 This platform is aimed at providing a comprehensive and user-friendly resource for students, faculty, an applicant and anyone interested in the exciting world of computer science.